-All student backpacks and bookbags must be secured in the student's assigned locker, cubby, or other storage areas during school hours.
-Students are prohibited from carrying bookbags and backpacks (this includes waist and shoulder fannypacks) from class to class, although students may carry a small purse or handbag.
+All student backpacks and book bags must be secured in the student's assigned locker, cubby, or other storage areas during school hours.
+Students are prohibited from carrying book bags (this includes belt bags, cross body bags, backpacks, totes, drawstring bags, etc.) from class to class, although students may carry a small purse or handbag.
 In addition, students may carry their laptops/Chromebooks in the cases provided.

-Guests at extracurricular activities, including athletic events, are not permitted to bring backpacks, bookbags, or any other carrier larger than a small purse or handbag.
+Guests at extracurricular activities, including athletic events, are not permitted to bring backpacks, book bags, or any other carrier larger than a small purse or handbag.
 All bags are subject to search at school events.